Page to be updated in the coming weeks.

 Our Inspiration for our Suites

 Our nine suites are not numbered but named after favorite locations in England.
 The seven one-bedroom suites have the same furniture and amenities and the furnishings of the two-bedroom suites are quite similar.

-The places after which the suites are named have some meaning to us as a couple and would be places we would recommend visiting should you be in England.
+The places after which the suites are named have some meaning to us as a family and would be places we would recommend visiting should you be in England.

 The Royal horse racing festival is held once a year in this part of Berkshire.
 The Ascot racing festival is an excuse for the ladies to buy a new hat and the gentleman to wear a very British morning suit – that is if you are in the Royal Enclosure!

 A university city, Cambridge is steeped in scholastic and literary history; home to the American Military Cemetery www.abmc.gov/ca.htm.
 The Kings College Chapel is famous for its architecture and its choir.
 Many castles and cathedrals are close by including Framlingham Castle and Ely cathedral.

 Made famous by Chaucer in his novel “Canterbury Tales”.
 A town dominated by the Norman cathedral which attracts many visitors each year, just like in medieval times when visitors made the pilgrimage to see the shrine of Thomas Beckett, the Archbishop of Canterbury, who was murdered in his cathedral.

 Another great British institution!
 Henley on Thames, home to the Henley Royal Regatta, held once a year for a week, lots of boat races, champagne and good food.
 Again, a good excuse for the ladies to buy a new hat and the gentlemen to put on a blazer and tie, Stewards Enclosure is the place to be here!